Get

 • Pain

 If left untreated, ear infections can spread from the outer ear to the middle and inner ear and cause serious problems such as a loss of balance and hearing loss.
 The treatment depends on the cause, but often ear cleaning and medicated ear drops are prescribed.
-This should all be done under your vet’s guidance.
+This should all be done under a vet’s guidance.

 The ear flaps can also be affected by ringworm, a fungal infection, which can also cause itchiness and scratching.